-cobas® HBV is performed using the full workflow within the cobas® 4800 Software.
-It consists of sample preparation on the cobas x 480 instrument followed by amplification/detection on the cobas z 480 analyzer. cobas® HBV cannot be run in mixed-batch mode with other tests.
-Refer to the cobas® 4800 System - User Assistance for details.
+cobas[®] HBV is performed using the full workflow within the cobas[®] 4800 Software.
+It consists of sample preparation on the cobas x 480 instrument followed by amplification/detection on the cobas z 480 analyzer.
+HBV cannot be run in mixed-batch mode with other tests.
+Refer to the cobas[®] 4800 System Operator's Manual for cobas[®] HBV for details.

-- 1. Perform the system startup by following the instructions in the cobas® 4800 System User Assistance. - 2.
-Perform maintenance actions by following the instructions in the cobas® 4800 System User Assistance. - 3.
+- 1. Perform the system startup and maintenance procedures by following the instructions in the cobas[®] 4800 System System Manual for cobas[®] HBV in the "Instrument Maintenance" section. - 2.
 Collect all reagents and consumables needed.
 All reagents except HBV MMX R2 and MMX R1 must be at ambient temperature prior to loading on the cobas x 480 instrument.
-The HBV MMX R2 and MMX R1 reagents may be taken directly from 2- 8°C storage as they equilibrate to ambient temperature on board the cobas x 480 instrument by the time they are used in the process. - Note: All reagents and reagent reservoirs are barcoded and designed for one time use.
-The cobas® 4800 Software tracks the use of the reagents and reagent reservoirs and rejects previously used reagents or reagent reservoirs. - 4.
-Start a new run and select the workflow type as HBV. - 5.
-Follow the software wizard guide and scan the barcode on the control ranges and calibration coefficients parameter cards.
+The HBV MMX R2 and MMX R1 reagents may be taken directly from 2- 8°C storage as they will equilibrate to ambient temperature on board the cobas x 480 instrument by the time they are used in the process.

+Note: All reagents and reagent reservoirs are barcoded and designed for one time use.
+The cobas[®] 4800 Software tracks the use of the reagents and reagent reservoirs and rejects previously used reagents or reagent reservoirs.